Lu100git/Last-Invasion/README.md

-# THE GAME WAS CODED BY ME, IF YOU WANT TO ADD LEVELS OR USE THIS COE AS A REFERENCE FOR YOUR ENGINE,
+# THE GAME WAS CODED BY ME, IF YOU WANT TO ADD LEVELS OR USE THIS CODE AS A REFERENCE FOR YOUR ENGINE,
 # GO FOR IT, I DON'T MIND, BUT IF YOU ARE GONNA USE THE SPRITES, MAKE SURE TO CREDIT ALL THE AUTHORS

 #####################################################################################################